tokee/solr-cdx/README.md

 Solr schema and helper tools for providing CDX lookups using Solr.

+## Status and Limitations

-The current scope is to make a proof of concept: No real API is exposed.
+ * The current scope is proof of concept

-## Progress
+ * There is no CDX Server API, so solr-cdx cannot be used as a drop-in replacement
-Feature tested with sample data from archive.org.
-Not scale tested!
+ * Feature tested with sample data from archive.org and 20M CDX-entries from the Danish Net Archive
+ * Not scale tested

+### Standard Solr goodies

+ * Iterative updates: New CDX-data are simply added to the existing ones without any requirements of re-calculation of existing data or similar large overheads
+ * Sharding: SolrCloud makes it possible to treat different Solr indexes (shards) as a single one.
+Growing beyond a single machine is easy
+ * Replication: Redundancy and throughput scaling is build into SolrCloud

 ## So what is the idea?

 [CDX-files](https://archive.org/web/researcher/cdx_file_format.php) are used for mapping URLs, timestamps and other meta-data to WARC filenames and offsets.
 They are also used for extracting some statistics.

 Seen from my point of view (I do a lot of search-stuff, primarily with Solr), there are three parts here